davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 In other words, you would still only have a 13.4% chance of success.

+### Bitcoin Decisions

 The same holds true for Bitcoin.
-Decisions constantly need to be made by the core developers about how to fix bugs, improve performance, tighten security, enable scalability, patch vulnerabilities, update dependencies, and so on.
+Decisions constantly need to be made by the core developers.
+Decisions about how to:

+* fix bugs
+* improve performance
+* tighten security
+* support new hardware and operating systems
+* enable scalability
+* patch vulnerabilities
+* update dependencies

+And so on.
 And, insofar as each of these changes could introduce a fatal bug into the system, they each constitute a _critical_ decision.

 The success of Bitcoin, then, is likewise dependent on not one but on all of a long series of difficult decisions being right _in perfect succession_, and